 The subject site has not been identified on the LEP Heritage maps as part of the conservation areas.
+The existing house have not been listed as a heritage item under Schedule 5 of the LEP.
 There were also no heritage items listed as being within proximity of the locality.